0xm1cr0/Hacking-books-for-beginners/README.md

 # For-GAMCON-
-this is for sliky
+this is for GAMCON MEMBERS

-#from your freind ALAGIE aka cob74
+#from ALAGIE aka m0nst3r